JustinSGray/pyCycle_original_old/README.md

 and the python wrapper for it.
 You can [compile cantera from scratch](http://cantera.github.io/docs/sphinx/html/compiling.html), or follow the instructions below for a bit easier route.

 #### Windows
 Cantera provides [pre-compiled](https://code.google.com/p/cantera/downloads/list) binaries that are by far the easiest choice for windows.
 You should follow their instructions for the best way to install it and make sure it works.

+But note that you need to install version 2.0.2 and **NOT** the 2.1 beta version.
+Get only the official release version of it!

 https://code.google.com/p/cantera/wiki/WindowsInstallation